shareithub/c9-tutorial/README.md

 press button in keyboard `CTRL+A+D ` to exit screen

-Go to browser ( recommended use ignitco mode ) and open cloud9 `http://yourIPvps:8181`
+Go to browser ( recommended use incognito mode ) and open cloud9 `http://yourIPvps:8181`